SourabhJaz/upskill-club-web/README.md

 ## Installation

-To get started with the Upskill Club Web application, follow these steps:
+To get started with The Upskill Club Web application, follow these steps:

 1. Clone the repository:
    ```bash